need2edit/JYWistiaKit/README.md

 - [x] Error Handling!
 - [x] Wistia Objects for Projects, Medias, and Assets
 - [x] Helpers for working with Wistia Asset URLs
-- [x] Written in a style consistent with the Wistia Data API
+- [x] Written in a friendly familiar style consistent with the Wistia Data API

 ## Upcoming Features

 - Error Handling consistent with the API documentation
 - Video Playback with AVKit
 - Video Playback with UIWebView supporting Wistia Analytics
+- Demo UI Projects

 ## Resources